QuickFastly/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Ciraza.md

   </table>
 </div>

-The Old Oxi people are an ethnic group with numerous subcultures descended from [[Cirazan]] nomads that seem to have first settled in what is now [[Oxbalt]], [[Ustonia]].
+The Old Oxi people are an ethnic group with numerous subcultures descended from [[Ciraza]] nomads that seem to have first settled in what is now [[Oxbalt]], [[Ustonia]].
 They have kept a comprehensive oral history since ancient times, but no Old Oxi written material has yet been discovered.
 They were displaced by [[Exilan]] colonials in 1639 and their numbers have dwindled ever since, to the point that much of their history has been lost and their native languages are all considered severely threatened.

 -----
 > [!cite] Author info